UCL-ARC/graffinity-cdi-llm-api/README.md

 ### Setting up environment variables

 This is a crucial step in running the application and should not be skipped!
 We use [Pydantic settings management](https://docs.pydantic.dev/latest/concepts/pydantic_settings/#environment-variable-names) to configure and verify settings such as API keys, LLM model choice and, when running via Docker Compose, port choice.
 Pydantic will preferentially set the variables defined in [config.py](src/llm_api/config.py#L7) from existing environment variables, before reading from a `.env` file in the root directory of the repository.
 An example `.env.example` file is provided showing the correct naming scheme for all required settings variables, with a prefix defined in [config.py](src/llm_api/config.py#L13).
+Model names are defined as `StrEnums` to show developers the possible values each variable may take.

 Before running the application (either locally or in a container), rename `.env.example` to `.env` and provide a value for each variable.
 Particular attention should be paid to API keys and model names.

 A description of each variable is provided below:

 - `LLM_API_OPENAI_API_KEY` is **your** OpenAI API key.
 You must have completed billing details and preloaded credit to your account before models are callable.
-- `LLM_API_LLM_NAME` is set with a prefilled value in `.env.example` and is the recommended OpenAI model for use.
+- `LLM_API_OPENAI_LLM_NAME` is set with a prefilled value in `.env.example` and is the recommended OpenAI model for use.
+- `LLM_API_AWS_ACCESS_KEY_ID` is the Access Key ID from an AWS account with the Allow permission set on the `bedrock:InvokeModel` action on the resource `arn:aws:bedrock:*::foundation-model/*`.
+- `LLM_API_AWS_SECRET_ACCESS_KEY` is the corresponding secret key to the above Access Key ID.
+- `LLM_API_AWS_BEDROCK_MODEL_ID` is the bedrock model ID string.
+As a default, this is set to `anthropic.claude-v2`.
 - `API_PORT` is set to 9000 as a default.
 Feel free to change this as required.

 ### Running Locally